Saadi195/Python-Pizza-Order/README.md

 ## How It Works:
 1. Run the program.
 2. Follow the prompts to input your pizza size and topping preferences.
 3. The program calculates and displays your total bill.

+## How to Run:
+Click the green Code button in the repository.
+Select Download ZIP to get the project files.
+Extract the ZIP and run the .py files using Python.